 A delay in your medical treatment can have a serious effect on your health.
 A two-year delay in cancer follow-up could make an existing condition worse and make you very ill.

-A successful medical negligence case will focus on the fact that you have got worse and will need more treatment.
+A successful negligence case will focus on the fact that you have got worse and will need more treatment.

 Injury caused by medical negligence claim

 Injury from the medical negligence is a key part of any clinical negligence claim.
-When your medical negligence specialists can show injury, it makes your compensation claim likely to be successful.
+When your negligence specialists can show injury, it makes your compensation claim likely to be successful.

 Some cases will result in death, and your loved ones will fight for the compensation due.